 Each state has its own requirements for minimum coverage for bodily injury liability and property damage liability insurance.
-Beyond insurance requirements for liability coverage, it can also be a good idea to add optional coverage to protect yourself from other incidents.
+Virginia and New Hampshire are the only two states that do not require motorists to carry any auto insurance.
+Beyond your state minimum insurance requirements for liability coverage, it can also be a good idea to add optional coverage to protect yourself from other incidents.

 - Comprehensive coverage and collision coverage: Provides extra coverage in accidents and covers damage from events like theft or vandalism, fallen trees, or flooding.

 - Underinsured/uninsured motorist coverage: Protects you if you get into an accident with a driver who does not have sufficient insurance protection to cover the losses.